mayowill303/Amazon_Vine_Analysis/README.md

 The total number of reviews, the number of 5-star reviews, and the percentage 5-star reviews are calculated for all Vine and non-Vine reviews (15 pt)

 ![reviews-breakdown](https://user-images.githubusercontent.com/96395120/162661288-2c584a40-f673-41a5-8790-dd8146fb8414.png)

+#### Deliverable 3: A Written Report on the Analysis (20 points)

+##### Overview of the analysis of the Vine program:

+The purpose of the home improvement reviews analysis is to determine if there is any bias in reviews from Vine members.

+##### Results

+- There are 266 total paid vine reviews and 38829 non-paid vine reviews.
+- 125 paid vine reviews were 5 stars and 18246 were non-paid vine reviews were 5 stars.
+- 47% of vine reviews were 5 stars and 47% of non-paid vine reviews were also 5 stars.

+##### Summary:

+With 47% of vine and non vine reviews being equally distributed I did not find any bias in the results.
+I believe an additional analysis that could be conducted would be based on the statistical distribution (standard deviation, regression, mean, median or mode) of the vine vs non-vine reviews.